LEFT TURN TRAFFIC RULES

 combination causes many accidents.
 To prevent the Yellow-Trap, any traffic oncoming to a

-lagging turn arrow must have one of the following
+lagging turn arrow must have at least one of the following

 treatments: